maebert/shellcraft/docs/fractions.md

 Sculptors and nomenclators work hand in hand in producing the latest and best automata.
 The sculptor's union is a political heavyweight far beyond the direct interest of just sculptors.

+The union is under tight control of Lord Mannings.

 ## The Kabbalists

 Rarely interested in worldy affairs, Kabbalists study Names and employ *golems* as a form of ecstatic meditation.
 To most modern nomenclators, Kabbalists are obscure relics of bygone days, but they still hold considerable influence in aristocratic circles.